norswap/autumn/doc/autumn/guide/7-side-effects.md

 > The transactionality rule is very simple: it says that either a parser succeeds (returns `true`), or
 > it fails (returns `false`) without modifying the parse state.
 >
->  To be clear, a parser may modify the parse state (enact side-effects), but it must roll back all
+>  To be clear, a parser may modify the parse state (enact side effects), but it must roll back all
 >  changes if it ultimately fails.

-Remember as well, from the paragraph about [transactionality and sub-parsers], that when a parser fail it must undo its own side-effects, but also the side-effects applied by its successful sub-parsers.
+Remember as well, from the paragraph about [transactionality and sub-parsers], that when a parser fail it must undo its own side effects, but also the side-effects applied by its successful sub-parsers.

 [transactionality and sub-parsers]: 2-transactionality.md#transactionality-and-sub-parsers